-A restraining order is a civil order that provides protection from harm by a family or household member.
+A Family Abuse Prevention Act restraining order ("FAPA" order) is a civil order that provides protection from harm by a family or household member.

-This section defines domestic abuse for the purposes of getting a restraining order.
+This section defines domestic abuse for the purposes of getting a Family Abuse Prevention Act restraining order, commonly referred to as a "FAPA" order.

 Domestic abuse is when a family or household member: